-The idea of the Lehigh County Medical Society Alliance (originally Auxiliary) was sparked on January 14, 1919, during a banquet at Hotel Allen for LCMS members and their wives.
+The idea of the Lehigh County Medical Society Alliance (originally Auxiliary) was present on January 14, 1919, during a banquet at Hotel Allen for LCMS members and their wives.
 At the time, discussions were in place for building a home for the medical society, which led to the proposal of organizing a women’s auxiliary to assist in raising money for a building fund.
 Under the first president, Mrs. Martin J. Backenstoe and later leadership, the LCMSA not only helped raise funds for the society’s home, but contributed thousands of dollars to charitable organizations throughout Lehigh County.
 Their first donation, for example, was $20 each to Sacred Heart and Allentown Hospitals in 1925.
 Other charity drives included an annual Christmas tree decorating event and a Dorney Park picnic, among many others.

 As the first auxiliary in the state of Pennsylvania, the LCMSA quickly inspired the formation of others auxiliaries – the Pennsylvania Medical Society Alliance in 1924, and the American Medical Society Alliance in 1922.
 Communication with these larger societies helped the LCMS Alliance flourish.

 Lehigh County Medical Society Auxiliary’s Scholarship and Educational Fund, Inc. (LeCoMASE)